A shelter for chameleon will ever be completed without adding some plants.

 - It is best placed in a dimmer room with low light exposure.
 You may put the plant nearby a window that allows filtered low light.
 Water the plant whenever the topsoil is dry.

-- Its height during delivery is 12” tall, counting the size of the décor planter.
+- Its height during delivery is 12” tall, counting the décor planter’s size.
 Water spillage is avoided due to the absence of holes on the planter.

 - Another chameleon’s habit is to hide on plants.
 A split-leaf philodendron has huge leaves for hiding purposes.
 They can also drink from it whenever they feel thirsty.
 It grows quickly with proper maintenance and care.